 It is no secret that using a cell phone while driving is dangerous.
 While distracted driving of any type can cause a car accident, cell phone use is particularly deadly.
 Despite knowing the risks, however, thousands of drivers in Colorado use their cell phones while driving each day.
 This act of negligence takes lives and causes serious injuries.
-Spreading awareness of the dangers of cell phone use behind the wheel can help reduce the number of related accidents.
+Our team of Denver car accident attorneys recommend spreading awareness of the dangers of cell phone use behind the wheel which can help reduce the number of related accidents.

 Why Are Cell Phones So Dangerous?